 First Impression running with Next Percent

 When first unboxing and lacing up the Nike Tempo the first thing noticed is that they feel lighter than most other shoes.
 The foam sole is thicker than most, but deceiving in the weight.
 The foam is not dense at all.
 Putting them on also feels a bit like wearing a riser.
-Even though the stack height isn’t too much compared to similar styles, my everyday shoe is a brooks Ghost.
+Even though the Nike Tempo Next% stack height (45mm down to 36mm in the toe, a 9mm total drop) isn’t too much compared to similar styles, my everyday shoe is a brooks Ghost.
 Comparatively the Next% heel is 45mm compared to Ghost 31mm.

 Beyond that the upper of the shoe is a near see thru mesh material that’s closer to a sock than it is the upper of other shoes.
 The sock like feature extends to the part that touches your ankle where it is elastic.
 Although there are still laces, this means the shoe would stay on without them.
 At first this is a concern in that if it irritates the Achilles or ankle there is no way to prevent the tight fit.
 Thankfully since it is a soft material this isn’t much of an issue.